 The course will help students to get familiar with the fundamental features of human language, its structure and development, its place in the society, etc. It also introduces linguistics as a science, its history and methodology, with focus on structural linguistics.

-The course is taught in Czech or English depending on mutual agreement.
+The course is taught in English.
+I will repeat in Czech anything that you don't understand.
 All course materials (slides, readings, web pages, etc) are in English.
 Homework, the final exam and the paper can be submitted in English, Czech/Slovak.

 Readings (when assigned) are to be read before class.
 Some of the readings will not be covered in class, but homework and exams will assume that you have read them all.